lichkitsch/campaigns/README.md

 ## Equipment and Consumables

-During their adventure, characters collect useful items that provide bonus points to specific rolls.
-Items that provide a fixed bonus to a specific action or damage roll is called **equipment**.
-Equipment has max HP and takes damage on a negative outcome, and if a piece of equipment reaches zero HP it breaks and cannot be used until it is repaired by someone qualified. **Consumables** are limited-use items that take up an action and either give a one-time bonus to specific action rolls or deal damage as listed on the table below:
+During the game, characters will collect useful items that provide either a fixed bonus to a specific action or damage roll or independent damage dice (not added to a damage roll) when used on a target.
+Some items have their own HP and take damage on a negative outcome or when added to an ability bonus, and if a piece of equipment reaches zero HP it breaks and cannot be used until it is repaired by someone qualified.
+Items take up an action; if you use an item to deal or heal damage it counts as your turn.

 ### Item Ratings